ishkapoor2000/Install_ROS_Noetic_On_WSL/README.md

 * When prompted by the Windows Firewall make sure that you enable access for *both private and public networks* - unless you are 100% sure that you only want to use the **x server** when connected to private networks.

 ***Note***: These settings might look different depending on when in the future you have downloaded VcXsrv.
+***Warning***: Everytime you re-start your PC, you need to check and un-check the options again (mentioned above).
+The solution for this is coming soon!

 ## 7. Running Applications with Graphical Output (GUI)